chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 .. warning::
    While the new field will be read, the information won't link to an existing field in Odoo without developer customizations.
-However, adding new rules is still useful to ensuring the rest of the fields in the barcode are interpreted correctly.
+However, adding new rules is still useful to ensure the rest of the fields in the barcode are interpreted correctly.

-Begin by turning on :ref:`developer mode <developer-mode>` and navigate to the :guilabel:`Barcode Nomenclatures` list in :menuselection:`Inventory app --> Configuration --> Barcode Nomenclatures`.
+Begin by turning on :ref:`developer mode <developer-mode>` and navigating to the :guilabel:`Barcode Nomenclatures` list in :menuselection:`Inventory app --> Configuration --> Barcode Nomenclatures`.
-Then, select :guilabel:`Default GS1 Nomenclature` list item.
+Then, select the :guilabel:`Default GS1 Nomenclature` list item.

-On the :guilabel:`Default GS1 Nomenclature` page, select :guilabel:`Add a line` at the bottom of the pop-up table, which opens a new window.
+On the :guilabel:`Default GS1 Nomenclature` page, select :guilabel:`Add a line` at the bottom of the table, which opens a window to create a new rule.
 The :guilabel:`Rule Name` field is used internally to identify what the barcode represents.
 The barcode :guilabel:`Types` are different classifications of information that can be understood by the system (e.g. product, quantity, best before date, package, coupon).
 The :guilabel:`Sequence` represents the priority of the rule; this means the smaller the value, the higher the rule appears on the table.
-Odoo follows the sequential order of this table and will use the first rule it matches with the following sequence.
+Odoo follows the sequential order of this table and will use the first rule it matches based on the sequence.
 The :guilabel:`Barcode Pattern` is how the sequence of letters or numbers is recognized by the system to contain information about the product.